eichin/thok-kphotoalbum-grep/kpa-grep.1.ronn.md

     combining it with `--tag`, `--exclude`, and `--since` (in this mode it *doesn't* print a category - see github#15.)

+  * `--index-path`:
+    Print the pathname of the `index.xml` we're actually using.
+(If we have a path but it doesn't exist, fail, but consider changing that if we find a use that would involve creating the expected one.)

 ## EXAMPLES